 Patient is defined as the ability or quality of enduring hardship, delay, annoyance, or pain without complaint, irritation, or loss of temper.
 It describes a state of inner calm that persists despite discomfort or challenges.
 This attribute is often seen as a virtue, and it reflects strength, tolerance, and emotional stability.

 For example, a patient teacher might calmly explain a concept multiple times until every student understands, while a patient friend listens attentively without rushing you.
-Patience can also refer to long-term endurance such as waiting years to achieve a personal or professional goal without giving up.
+Patience can also refer to long-term endurance, such as working steadily for years toward a personal or professional goal without giving up.
+If you’re building the habit behind the word, see Patience for additional meaning and usage.
 It enables individuals to approach life with grace and understanding rather than frustration or impulsiveness.

 Etymology

-The word “patient” originates from the Latin word patientem, which is the accusative form of patiens, meaning “bearing, enduring, or suffering.”
+The word “patient” originates from the Latin word patientem, the accusative form of patiens, meaning “bearing, enduring, or suffering.”
 This, in turn, comes from the Latin verb pati, which means “to suffer, endure, or undergo.”
-In Classical Latin, this root referred to the capacity to endure something unpleasant without complaint. storically, “patient” was also used as a noun to describe someone who suffers or is under medical care—a meaning that still exists today.
-However, as an adjective, it began to take on a broader sense of emotional endurance.
-Over time, “patient” became associated not only with physical suffering but also with the ability to maintain emotional steadiness in everyday situations.
-The evolution of the term highlights the value societies have placed on inner strength, especially in the face of adversity.
-In modern usage, the word retains this historical connection to endurance while emphasizing a calm and understanding attitude.
+In Classical Latin, this root referred to the capacity to endure something unpleasant without complaint.
+Historically, “patient” was also used as a noun for someone who suffers or is under medical care—a meaning that still exists today.
+As an adjective, it broadened to include emotional endurance: staying steady and respectful while dealing with delays, frustration, or uncertainty.
+In modern usage, “patient” keeps that historical connection to endurance while emphasizing calm, controlled behavior.

 Example Sentences